 - Between the first and second years of medical school

-- Members of groups that Mayo Clinic College of Medicine considers underrepresented:
+- Members of groups that Mayo Clinic College of Medicine and Science considers underrepresented:

 - Hispanic or Latino